spaceuptech/sample-apps/realtime-chat-react/README.md

 ```

 ## Start space-cloud
-`config.yaml` is configured to reach a MongoDB instance on `localhost:27017`.
+You'd first have to download and setup [space-cloud](https://github.com/spaceuptech/space-cloud).
+The `config.yaml` is configured to reach a MongoDB instance on `localhost:27017`.
 If you want to use another instance, open `config.yaml` and edit the following line:
 ```yaml
 # ...